StartSteps-Digital-Education-GmbH/Module-3/3 - TypeScript, Frontend and Object-Oriented Programming Concepts/Week 13 (after holiday)/2 Redux/afternoon_exercise.md

 2. **Define the `IStudent` Interface:**
    - Inside the `interfaces.ts` file, define an interface named `IStudent` with properties for `id`, `name`, and `hobby`.
-   - **Explanation:** Interfaces in TypeScript allow you to define the shape of an object.
-This helps with type-checking and ensures that objects adhere to a specific structure.

 ### Create Redux Actions (addStudent and deleteStudent):